-Two of King's chief opponents were the Andrews family and the Stewart family.
-Both were active in town affairs and disagreed with King's politics.
+King had two chief opponents: the Andrews family and the Stewart family.
+Both played an active role in town affairs and disagreed with King’s politics.
 They also owed him money, which undoubtedly influenced their dislike of him.

 The riot at King’s house set up an awkward tension in Scarborough.
 To some extent the rioters had achieved their aims, as they had destroyed many of King’s records related to the debts he was owed and property he had taken in trade.
 But King did not leave town.

 King and his tormentors sat side by side in church, with King refusing communion as long as his enemies were allowed to receive it.
 And he sued Stewart and Andrews and others, seeking ₤ 2000.

 The attacks on King continued, meanwhile.
 In 1767 his barn was burned and a house on his property torched.
 But King would not back down.
 He pushed on with his case.

 King won a small judgment, but lost on appeal.
 John Adams would represent him in one trial, offering an impassioned plea for justice: